 - Submit only one model for each application.

-- Place the model description (including English text and architectural diagram) and in PDF or MarkDown format and in the BIF format (below) under a Creative Commons license on the GitHub page specified in the application form by the deadline.
+- Place the model description (including English text up to 2,000 words and architectural diagram) and in PDF or MarkDown format and in the BIF format (below) under a Creative Commons license on the GitHub page specified in the application form by the deadline.

 - The model will be evaluated according to the GPS criteria, consisting of generality, biological plausibility and simplicity.